lnay/sagetex-blog/thought.md

 document, is that symbols in SageMath, unlike in [SymPy](https://www.sympy.org/en/index.html), must be valid Python identifiers (i.e. can be a variable name).
-The LaTex representations are then derived from the variable name.
+The LaTeX representations are then derived from the variable name.
 Typically, the latex representation is precisely the identifier, such as:
 `x` is displayed $x$ (with latex `x`), and `a_t` would be displayed $a_t$ (with latex `a_t`).